 The victim of access card fraud can be a person, a company, or even the government.

 Note: The district attorney does not need to prove that the defendant's sale of an access card actually lead to the defrauding of another person, entity, or government.
-The sale of the access card itself, with the intent to defraud, is sufficient to charge the PC 484e(a) crime.
+The sale of the access card itself, with the intent to defraud, is sufficient to charge PC 484e(a).

 PC 484e: Credit Card Fraud Defense Attorneys